Easiest Pillowcase Dress Ever May 10, 2011 – Posted in: Sewing, Tutorials – Tags: pillowcase dress, sewing, tutorial

 There’s something about warm weather that brings out the pillowcase dresses in droves.
 And I’m no exception!!
 A few years ago I stumbled across the easiest tutorial I’ve ever seen for these popular dresses and since I can’t find the source again (if anyone knows who it belongs to, please let me know!), I’m making my own tutorial.
 I’ve been asked several times lately how I make them, so I figured it was time to share!
+This truly is the easiest way to make a pillowcase dress EVER.

 Since originally posting this tutorial, I’ve come up with a cutting and sizing chart to make it easier to figure out fabric for different sizes.